 Kombucha troubleshooting guide

 When making Kombucha you are dealing with a live, acidic, probiotic culture.
-As long as the culture can colonize the solution of tea and sugar quickly, it will successfully compete with any bad bacteria, like molds, in the environment.
+As long as the culture can colonize the solution of tea and sugar quickly, it will successfully compete without any bad bacteria, like molds, in the environment.
 However, if the colonization is too slow, bad bacteria can take hold of your Kombucha solution.
 This can be a serious problem that makes your kombucha unsafe for human consumption.

 But not all kombucha troubles are serious.
 Some are just inconvenient.
-In this kombucha troubleshooting guide I’ll take you step by step through the diagnosis of typical kombucha problems so that you know if your kombucha is safe to drink, and also what you can do next time to avoid kombucha troubles.
+In this kombucha troubleshooting guide, I’ll take you step-by-step through the diagnosis of typical kombucha problems so that you know if your kombucha is safe to drink, and also what you can do next time to avoid kombucha troubles.